kumbulanit/t-sql/tech company/untitled/Module 15 - Executing Stored Procedures/Lesson4_Working_with_Dynamic_SQL.md

     -- Add dynamic sorting
     SET @SQL = @SQL +
         CASE @SortBy
-            WHEN 'FirstName' THEN 'e.FirstName'
+            WHEN 'e.FirstName' THEN 'e.FirstName'
-            WHEN 'LastName' THEN 'e.LastName'
+            WHEN 'e.LastName' THEN 'e.LastName'
-            WHEN 'JobTitle' THEN 'e.JobTitle'
+            WHEN 'e.JobTitle' THEN 'e.JobTitle'
-            WHEN 'BaseSalary' THEN 'e.BaseSalary'
+            WHEN 'e.BaseSalary' THEN 'e.BaseSalary'
-            WHEN 'HireDate' THEN 'e.HireDate'
+            WHEN 'e.HireDate' THEN 'e.HireDate'
             WHEN 'd.DepartmentName' THEN 'd.DepartmentName'
             ELSE 'e.LastName'
         END + ' ' + @SortOrder + ') AS RowNum
     FROM Employees e
-    INNER JOIN Departments d ON e.DepartmentID = d.DepartmentID
+    INNER JOIN Departments d ON e.d.DepartmentID = d.DepartmentID
-    LEFT JOIN Employees mgr ON e.ManagerID = mgr.EmployeeID';
+    LEFT JOIN Employees mgr ON e.ManagerID = mgr.e.EmployeeID';

     -- Build WHERE clause dynamically
     SET @WhereClause = ' WHERE 1=1';

     -- Add conditions based on provided parameters
-    IF @FirstName IS NOT NULL
+    IF @e.FirstName IS NOT NULL
     BEGIN
         SET @WhereClause = @WhereClause + ' AND e.FirstName LIKE @FirstNameParam';
         SET @Params = @Params + '@FirstNameParam VARCHAR(52), ';
     END

-    IF @LastName IS NOT NULL
+    IF @e.LastName IS NOT NULL
     BEGIN
         SET @WhereClause = @WhereClause + ' AND e.LastName LIKE @LastNameParam';
         SET @Params = @Params + '@LastNameParam VARCHAR(52), ';
     END

-    IF @DepartmentID IS NOT NULL
+    IF @d.DepartmentID IS NOT NULL
     BEGIN
-        SET @WhereClause = @WhereClause + ' AND e.DepartmentID = @DepartmentIDParam';
+        SET @WhereClause = @WhereClause + ' AND e.d.DepartmentID = @DepartmentIDParam';
         SET @Params = @Params + '@DepartmentIDParam INT, ';
     END